 Where to from here?

-We’ve found out that misconceptions decrease during the course of exercise qualifications, which is great.
-But personal trainers do not continue to improve in their knowledge, or reduce the number of misconceptions they possess, once they graduate.
+We found out that misconceptions decrease as someone completes an exercise qualification, which is great.
+But personal trainers do not continue to improve once they graduate.

 Long term solutions

-Finally, we need to provide resources to help personal trainers, students, and members of the public to make better decisions about exercise and nutrition information.
-This could help us all make better choices about our exercise and nutrition habits!
+Finally, we need resources to help trainers, students, and members of the public to make better decisions about exercise and nutrition information.
+Not everyone has the skills to interpret high-quality sources of information, like academic research.
+So qualified science communicators, providing explanations and context, have a valuable role.

-This website is an attempt to address this last point.
-While we aim to inform people about exercise and nutrition, we also aim to change the way people think about exercise and nutrition, and how to choose to find out more.
+Here at Critical Fitness, we try to help out with this last point.
+We not only want to inform people about exercise and nutrition, we want to change the way people think about exercise and nutrition, and the sources of information they use.